Skip to Content

 Is Squash Good in the Air Fryer?

 I love cooking vegetables in the air fryer, especially squash!
-Just try our air fryer butternut squash or air fryer acorn squash.
-The high heat and circulating air help the squash quickly using minimal oil.
-The result is a perfectly tender interior and a slightly caramelized exterior.
-Say goodbye to soggy squash because, because nobody wants that!
+Don’t believe me?
+Try air fryer butternut squash or air fryer acorn squash—the high heat and circulating air cook it fast with minimal oil, resulting in tender squash with a slightly caramelized exterior.
+Say goodbye to soggy squash—because nobody wants that!

 Additions and Substitutions